-SIZE The Caracal is the largest of Africa's smaller cats, weighing between 11 and 20 kgs, and is classed as a 'medium-sized' cat.
-Males are about 25% larger than the females
+The Caracal is the largest of Africa's smaller cats, weighing between 11 and 20 kgs, and is classed as a 'medium-sized' cat.
+Males are about 25% larger than the females.

-COAT The plain coat is thick but short and soft.
+The plain coat of the Caracal cat is thick but short and soft.
 The colour varies from yellowish-brown, pale reddish to a rich brick-red, grey or sand-coloured.
 The underparts are off-white with faint spotting or blotching.
 Caracals are one of the few cat species that don't have any spots or stripes.
 Melanistic (black) Caracals also occur.

 Caracal Facial Characteristics

-HEAD The Caracal's face has prominent black and white markings around the eyes and mouth, with white under the chin.
+The Caracal's face has striking black and white markings around the eyes and mouth, with white under the chin.

-The long, pointed ears have tufts of long black hair at the tip.
+One of the most prominent features of the Carcal cat are its ears.
+These cats have large, pointed ears with tufts of long black hair at the tip.
 The backs of the ears are black, liberally sprinkled with white hairs.